 “The amount of time it takes to taper off prednisone depends on the disease being treated, the dose and duration of use, and other medical considerations.
 A full recovery can take anywhere from a week to several months.
 Contact your doctor if you experience prednisone withdrawal symptoms as you are tapering off the drug.”

 We cannot offer medical advice.
-What we can tell you is that gradual prednisone withdrawal may make much longer than a few months if you have been on steroids for a long time.
+What we can tell you is that gradual prednisone withdrawal may take much longer than a few months if you have been on steroids for a long time.
 Reducing the dose below 5 mg can be especially challenging.

 It may require special formulations that allow patients to cut their dose by infinitesimally small doses over the last several months.
 Each person will react differently to adrenal suppression.
 Finding a safe tapering plan will require patience and an understanding physician who is willing to work with you to find the safest plan forward.
+You may need a compounding pharmacist who can interact with a physician to develop a personalized tapering program.